The Downside of Imperial Collapse

 German lawmakers have become increasingly frustrated with social media companies’ reluctance to comply with German law restricting seditious and defamatory speech.

 Officials had already been working for several years to push U.S. social media companies to remove hate speech from their platforms when users complain, but their frustrations and fears grew after the 2016 U.S. election.
-Facebook, Google, and Twitter had agreed in December 2015 to remove such content study in early 2017 found too little improvement.
+Facebook, Google, and Twitter had agreed in December 2015 to remove such content within 24 hours of its being reported.
+But a study in early 2017 found too little improvement.
 YouTube had deleted 90 percent of criminal content within the timespan allotted.
 Facebook deleted 39 percent, and Twitter only one percent.
 From the German government’s point of view, voluntary agreements do not suffice to protect German democracy from hate speech.
 Only legislation can do that.

 The new law applies to social media platforms with over two million users and imposes large fines if they do not delete posts contravening hate speech law within 24 hours of receiving a complaint.
 In response, a broad opposition coalition swiftly emerged.
 Although the law excludes journalistic platforms where someone is already accountable for content, such as online newspapers, the German Journalists Association joined civil rights activists, academics, and lawyers in signing a joint statement warning that the law “jeopardizes the core principles of free expression.”
 In addition, the Global Network Initiative (GNI) an international coalition of tech companies, civil society groups, investors, and academics asserted that the law “poses a threat to open and democratic discourse.”
 These groups worry that the law might lead to broad censorship of the Internet and create a precedent for more authoritarian regimes to further restrict free speech on the Web.